dialoa/collection/README.md

 author: "Julien Dutant"
 ---

+**WORK IN PROGRESS**. *The filter is not functional yet.*

 A Lua filter for Pandoc to build multi-authored collections (journals, monographs) from markdown source to LaTeX/PDF, epub, html, JATS XML.

-*Work in progress, starting with LaTeX and HTML output*.

 # Usage

-The filter is a run on a *collection source* to generate a collection.
+The filter is a run on a *master file* to generate a collection.
-The collection driver is a markdown document, but only consists of a YAML metadata block:
+The master file is a markdown document, but only consists of a YAML metadata block:

 ```yaml